ni/monodrive-documentation/docs/scenario-dashboard.md

       <img class='lg_img' src="../imgs/dashboard_extract.jpeg"/>
     </div>

-  1. On Windows, run monodrive.dashboard.exe.
-On Linux, run monodrive-dashboard.
+  1. Inside the downloaded folder for monoDrive Dashboard, double-clink or open monodrive.dashboard.exe on Windows or monodrive-dashboard on Linux.

-  1. Chose or create a directory to save configuration files and results from the Unit Under Test and the Batch Generator Dashboard.
-In the Unit Under Test Example provided, the user would send the same asset directory as set in the Batch Directory.
+  1. Choose or create a directory to save configuration files and results from the Unit Under Test and the Batch Scenario Manager.
+In the Unit Under Test Example provided, the user would send the same asset directory as set in the Batch Scenario Manager.

     ``` python closed_loop_aebs.py --md_assets C:\Users\developer\Documents\BatchExample --md_loop ```

-    Here is the same directory used upon opening the monoDrive Batch Generator Dashboard.
+    Here is the same directory used upon opening the monoDrive Batch Scenario Manager.

     <div class="img_container">
       <img class='wide_img' src="../imgs/dashboard_directory.png"/>